knazran/monsters-among-us/content/in-control/event/title-event.md

 ---
-title: Control Forum + Short Film
+title: You're In Control Forum + Short Film
 description: We would like to invite you to join us in the journey of taking charge of your online safety.
 heading_title: You’re In Control FB Forum and Short Film Screening
 image: /img/advocate/Advocate_Member.jpg